duhirwe/duhirwe.github.io/README.md

 ## Data Analytics Projects

-#### Taxi fare prediction
-<div align="justify">Used multiple regression to predict taxi fares, data that would be used as part of a suite of models to optimize revenue for the New York Taxi and Limousine Commission and its drivers</div>
+#### Classification of TikTok videos
+<div align="justify">Used statsmodels and scikit-learn to predict whether videos presented claims or opinions to improve the triaging process of videos for human review</div>

+#### Classification of Waze data
+<div align="justify">Built decision tree, random forest, and XGBoost to predict Waze user churn</div>

 #### Taxi fare prediction
 <div align="justify">Used multiple regression to predict taxi fares, data that would be used as part of a suite of models to optimize revenue for the New York Taxi and Limousine Commission and its drivers</div>